aoswalt/prag-prog-notes/README.md

 Never run on auto-pilot.
 Constantly be thinking, critiquing your work in real time

-This is going to take up some of your valuable time—time that is probably already under tremendous pressure
+This is going to take up some of your valuable time - time that is probably already under tremendous pressure

 Over the long term, your time investment will be repaid as you and your team become more efficient, write code that's easier to maintain, and spend less time in meetings